 ETYMOLOGY, a play about a linguist and a poet at odds.
 Started in November 2019 in residence at Nancy Manocherian's the cell theatre.
 Now in workshop in a Brooklyn backyard.

 COUCH, a reinvention of the drawing room play that weaves together soap operas, politics, and friendship.
 Developed with actors Kathryn Grody and Christopher Burris and director Jessi Hill.
-Written to be performed in living rooms... finding a different way forward.
+Written to be performed in living rooms... now adapted to Zoom.

 Reviews of Complete